avast/pytest-docker/README.md

     assert response.status_code == status
 ```

-By default this plugin will try to open `docker-compose.yml` in your
+By default, this plugin will try to open `docker-compose.yml` in your
 `tests` directory.
 If you need to use a custom location, override the
 `docker_compose_file` fixture inside your `conftest.py` file: